Dan4Life/HTML-Tables/README.md

 # HTML-Tables
-This is just a demo table assignment
+This is a demo table assignment